Eales96/flu-long-term-agent/README.md

 ### R Dependencies
 The figure scipts written in R have the following dependencies:

-### RStan
-Fitting the global drift model in `flu-long-term-agent/global-drift-model/main.R` requires the package `Rstan`.

 # Installation Guide:
 ### Install from Github
 ```